jandevaan/jandevaan.github.io/_posts/2025-2-2-When-does-abs-return-a-negative-value.md

       }
 }
 ```
-I was curious if the compiler thinks that abs() can't be negative.
-When you compile that **with optimizations**, the function was implemented as
+When you compile that **with optimizations**, the function compiles to:

 ```assembly
 Foo(int):